 Increased Use Of Artificial Sweeteners

 Cutting down on carbs means a person is also cutting down on carb-based natural sweeteners such as honey and sugar.
 This may cause a person to switch to artificial sweeteners.
 Good alternatives are monk fruit extract and stevia leaf (without dextrose).
 Avoid Splenda and sucralose.

-What Should Moms Do Who Want To Follow A Low Carb Diet?
+What Should Breastfeeding Moms Do Who Want To Start A Low Carb Diet?

 Listed below are some tips that will help you follow a low-carb diet without compromising your baby’s milk supply.